-The fjords in eastern Iceland are most often just referred to as the Eastfjords or East Fjords.
-A place of great views, of sharp mountain peaks, of incredible waterfalls, of lively reindeer herds, of amazing history, of the largest forest in Iceland and some of the country’s best folklore.
+The fjords in eastern Iceland are most often referred to as the Eastfjords or East Fjords.
+The area is a place filled with great views, sharp mountain peaks, incredible waterfalls, lively reindeer herds, rich history, the largest forest in Iceland and some of the country’s best folklore.

 When is the best time to visit the Eastfjords?